thisisharsh7/alertframe/README.md

 npx prisma studio  # Opens at http://localhost:5555
 ```

-### OnKernel API issues
+### Kernel API issues
 - Users add their own API keys in Settings or directly in the selector modal
 - Check you have credits at https://dashboard.onkernel.com
 - Free tier includes $5/month credits

-## Why OnKernel?
+## Why Kernel?

-AlertFrame uses OnKernel as a proxy to solve iframe loading issues (CORS) when displaying external websites in the selector.
+AlertFrame uses Kernel as a proxy to solve iframe loading issues (CORS) when displaying external websites in the selector.

 **User-Based API Keys:**
-- Each user brings their own OnKernel API key
+- Each user brings their own Kernel API key
 - Add key in Settings or directly when prompted
 - Free tier: $5/month credits (~1,000 page loads)
 - No credit card required for free tier